zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/get-started-livelabs/get-started-livelabs.md

 * Provision an Oracle Autonomous Database
 * Sign into Oracle Machine Learning user interface
 * Create the CUSTOMERS360 table.

-You will use in table in the lab on AutoML UI and OML Services.
+	>**Note:** You will use this table in the lab on AutoML UI and OML Services.

 ### Prerequisites
 * Sign up for a free tier Oracle Cloud account.